-1. Base layers
+Base layers to wick sweat

 The main priority with these is that they keep you dry, rather than warm.
 If they get damp from sweat, that could be seriously dangerous at those temperatures.
 Layer these with thermal clothing and thin knits to stay warm.

 Exercise clothing makes for great base layers as they wick away moisture, and means you don’t need to spend your budget.
 Hurrah!
 However, the more expensive (often ski-specific) kinds, like the beautiful pieces from Sweaty Betty however, will act as thermal layers too.
 This means you can show them off on the slopes, or during aprés-ski drinks.
-My personal favourite are the ‘Drift’ set!

 Thermals are an absolute lifesaver when you’re skiing.
 They’re inexpensive, help keep you super warm, and can be really fashionable if you search hard enough.
 If you’re on a budget, I found some super cosy leggings from Primark for £5.
 They were impressively warm for the price, and came in a variety of colours.
 The M&S and Uniqlo ones were great too, but I didn’t find them considerably warmer and they had a significant price difference.